privacygmail cleanupemail security

 Avoid for Privacy: Unroll.Me

-Why to avoid:
+Why to avoid it:

 • Actively sells your email data

-• Business model based on data monetization
+• A business model built on data monetization

 • Scans purchase receipts

-• 2017 scandal never adequately addressed
+• The 2017 scandal was never properly addressed

-• Not GDPR compliant (EU banned)
+• Not GDPR compliant (banned in the EU)

-• Fake unsubscribe (doesn't actually work)
+• Fake unsubscribe (it doesn't actually work)

-Conclusion: Privacy Is a Feature, Not a Compromise
+Closing: Privacy Is a Feature, Not a Compromise

 Your Privacy Checklist